COVID-19 vaccination in New Zealand: Vaccine approval

-The New Zealand Government's primary vaccine, and booster vaccines, is the Pfizer–BioNTech COVID-19 vaccine.
-The AstraZeneca COVID-19 vaccine is available for anyone aged 18 years and older from 29 November 2021 who either wants a different option or if they cannot get the Pfizer vaccine.
+The New Zealand Government's primary vaccine, and booster vaccines, is the Pfizer–BioNTech COVID-19 vaccine (and for children, Pfizer pediatric).
+The Novavax COVID-19 vaccine is also approved for ages 12 and over (primary dose), or 18 and over (for a booster).
+The AstraZeneca COVID-19 vaccine was available for anyone aged 18 years and older from November 2021 until September 2022.

-Currently, three vaccines have been approved by Government Regulator Medsafe; Pfizer–BioNTech, Janssen, and Oxford–AstraZeneca.
+Currently, four vaccines have been approved by Government Regulator Medsafe; Pfizer–BioNTech, Novavax, Janssen, and Oxford–AstraZeneca.
 They are approved under section 23 of the Medicines Act, with conditions.

-Medsafe has received an application for the Novavax COVID-19 vaccine, with some data under evaluation, and further data to be provided by the applicants.
-The vaccine is currently not approved.